Let me ask you a question: How much value do you think your source code has?

 About the author

 Hi, I'm Alexander, I'm a Senior Software Engineer from Vienna.
 I have many years of experience in Software Development, Product Management and Project Management.
 I've worked on exciting software in various industries, including Augmented Reality.
 Throughout my career, I've helped companies ship more than 25 different products, so I know both sides of the hiring process very well.
 I now do consulting and workshops on hiring engineers.
+Do you want to work with me or have any questions about hiring engineers, recruiting, or software engineering in general?
+Just send me an email, I'd love to hear from you!

 Buy the book